Jean Jacques Dessalines

-When Dessalines suspected that some of his generals, out of interest or humanity, may not have carried his orders fully, he took it upon himself to tour the country and pitilessly massacred every French man, woman, or child that fell in his way.
-Dessalines is said to have personally slaughtered anywhere form 5000 to 10.000 white people.
+When Dessalines suspected that some of his generals, out of interest or humanity, may not have carried his orders fully, he took it upon himself to tour the country and pitilessly massacred every French soldier that fell in his way.
+Dessalines is said to have personally slaughtered anywhere form 5.000 to 10.000 French soldiers.

-On May 18th, 1803 in the City of Archaie, Dessalines took a french flag: Blue, white and red, tear out the white in symbolization of getting rid of everything white, gave the remaining two pieces to his god daughter Catherine Flon who would sew the first version of the Haitian Flag.
+On May 18th, 1803 in the City of Archaie, Dessalines took a french flag: Blue, white and red, tore out the white in symbolization of getting rid of everything white and gave the remaining two pieces to his god daughter Catherine Flon who would sew the first version of the Haitian Flag.

 He saluted the Haitian warriors, returned to his position, then the fight resumed.
 After what seemed an endless battle, the French Army was defeated.
-2000 Haitian soldiers defeated the 27.000 men French Army.
-General Rochambeau pulled back, knowing that he was defeated and that Haiti was forever lost to France.
-The Battle of Vertieres was of great significance.
-It marked the first time in the history of mankind that a slave army led a successful revolution for their freedom.
-This has never been duplicate by any other country in the world's history.
+20.000 Haitian soldiers defeated the 60.000 men French Army sent to Haiti by Napoleon Bonaparte; the largest single military deployment in France's History to date; to re-institute slavery.
+The Battle of Vertieres was of great significance; It marked the first time in the history of mankind that a slave army led a successful revolution for their freedom.
+This has never been duplicate by any other country in world's history.
 Haiti became finally independent, 3 centuries after King Caonabo and Queen Anacaona fought the first battle against outside invasion of their beloved land.
-On December 5th 1803, exactly on the 311 years anniversary of when the first Europeans set foot on Haiti's soil, on December 5th 1492; the French colonial army surrendered its last remaining territory to Jean Jacques Dessalines.
-He wasn't done though, more importantly, he prodded that a final act of massacre would send the most dramatic message possible to dissuade France and any other power, that this fledgling nation could ever be reclaimed for slavery.
-The only group of white people who were allowed to stayed freely in the country, were the Polish and German mercenaries who always were for the freedom of the slave population of Saint Domingue, and even fought alongside Haitian soldiers during the revolution.
+On December 5th 1803, exactly on the 311 years anniversary of when the first Europeans sat foot on Haiti's soil, on December 5th 1492; the French colonial army surrendered its last remaining territory to Jean Jacques Dessalines.
+He wasn't done though, more importantly, he prodded that a final act of massacre would send the most dramatic message possible to dissuade France and any other power, that this fledgling nation could never be reclaimed for slavery.
+The only group of white people who were allowed to stayed freely in the country were the Polish and German mercenaries who always were for the freedom of the slave population of Saint Domingue, and even fought alongside Haitian soldiers during the revolution.
 They settled in the north west part of the country.

-Dessalines, in The Declaration of Haiti's Independence, left the future generations a dreadful reminders of the crimes and atrocities committed by french colonists, and the extent Haitians had to resort to to put their feet down and renounce to slavery.
-He demanded that Haitians be the judge of his actions:
+Dessalines, in Haiti's Act of Independence, left future generations dreadful reminders of the crimes and atrocities committed by french colonists, and the extent Haitians had to resort to and put their feet down to renounce to slavery.
+He demanded that they be the judge of his actions:

-Dessalines approached the problem of slavery and Liberty, not in tragic and sentimental terms like those of Toussaint L'Ouverture, but with vivid and shocking affirmations and symbolism meant to continuously reintroduce the Injustice and trauma of slavery, making the Nation took the oath that slavery would never be again tolerated.
-Dessalines striked the 19th century with his astonishing words; no matter who repeated them or for what purpose
+Dessalines approached the problem of slavery and Liberty, not in tragic and sentimental terms like those of Toussaint L'Ouverture, but with vivid and shocking affirmations and symbolism meant to continuously reintroduce the injustice and trauma of slavery, making the Nation took the oath that slavery would never be again tolerated.
+Dessalines stroke the 19th century with his astonishing words; no matter who repeated them or for what purpose.

 "What a horrible wound we discover in humanity!
 Oh!
 Because we had the courage to lift this veil, let us hurry to shred the rest of this disgusting tatters!
 And let them never again appear on the surface of the globe"